To arrange a consult with a pathologist, contact a Client Service representative at (402) 354-4541 or (888) 432-8980.

 Dr. Abasolo joined The Pathology Center in 2016.
 He has board certifications in Anatomic and Clinical Pathology, as well as subspecialty board certifications in Cytopathology and Pediatric Pathology.
 After finishing his Anatomic/Clinical Pathology residency at Harbor-UCLA, he completed both Cytopathology and Pediatric Pathology fellowships at the University of Utah.

 Dr. Bedrnicek joined the Pathology Center in 2009.
 He is board certified in Anatomic and Clinical Pathology and Pediatric Pathology.
 After finishing his residency at the University of Arizona, he completed a pediatric and perinatal pathology fellowship at the Nationwide Children’s Hospital in Columbus, Ohio.
-His interests include pediatric tumors, perinatal and obstetric pathology and laboratory medicine.
+His interests include pediatric tumors, perinatal and obstetric pathology and clinical chemistry.

 John Gentry, MD